harterrt/harterrt/content/mozilla/cascading_metrics.md

 date: 2020-11-05
 status: draft

-Leading a company is difficult.
+It's surprisingly hard to lead a company with data.
+There's a lot written about how to set good goals and how to avoid common pitfalls (like surrogation) but I haven't seen much written about the practicalities of taking action on these metrics.

+I spend most of this year working with our executive team to understand our corporate goals and to track our progress against these goals.
+I found that setting rock-solid goals **didn't do much good if individual employees didn't know how they could contribute**.

+The big and audatious goals we set for our company as a whole can be overwhelming to a single employee.
+It's hard to know where to start, so instead overwhelmed employees go back to whatever they were working on before.
+**We have to do more** if we want to create behavior change and get everyone working towards the same goal.

+This article **introduces a new framework** for breaking down corporate goals into metrics that are relevant and tractable for individual teams.
+I call it **Cascading Metrics**.

 Let's start with a case study to illustrate.

 ## An Example: 2020 Firefox Goals

 Firefox is losing users.
 We have been for a while.

-We obviously want to turn this around.
+Obviously, we want to turn this around.
 We started by setting a goal for 2020:
 Slow the loss of Firefox users.

 This is vague,
-so we decided on metrics to track our progress and set targets that we wanted to hit by end of year.
+so we decided on a metric to track our progress and set targets that we wanted to hit by the end of the year.
-At the end of the year we want to have 238 million [Monthly Active Users (MAU)](https://data.firefox.com/dashboard/user-activity).
+Specifically, at the end of the year we want to have 238 million [Monthly Active Users (MAU)](https://data.firefox.com/dashboard/user-activity).

 That's a good start.